2022 in Indonesian football: Domestic leagues

 After the Kanjuruhan Stadium disaster, where at least 135 people died in a stampede triggered by police usage of tear gas on supporters who were still inside the stadium, Liga 1, Liga 2, and Liga 3 were put on hold.
 On 6 October 2022, Indonesian police announced six accused, three league related operator and three police officers.
 The accused operators are: director of PT Liga Indonesia Baru Ahmad Hadi Lukita, Arema match organising committee chairman Abdul Haris, and Arema head of security officer Suko Sutrisno.

 Liga 1

-The 2022–23 Liga 1 season (also known as the 2022–23 BRI Liga 1 season for sponsorship reasons) will be the 13th season of the Liga 1, the top Indonesian professional league for association football clubs since its establishment in 2008.
+The 2022–23 Liga 1 season (also known as the 2022–23 BRI Liga 1 season for sponsorship reasons) was the 13th season of the Liga 1, the top Indonesian professional league for association football clubs since its establishment in 2008.
 The season started on 23 July 2022, with the first match between PSIS and RANS Nusantara which ended draw.
 Bali United were the two-time defending champions.